Robertboy18/Personal-Website/about.md

 **Degree**: Honors Applied Mathematics and Computational Sciences
 **Year** : Freshman

 Hey there everyone.
-I honestly am interested in a lot of things and I hope I can showcase how much I love Competitive Programming, Machine Learning , Artificial Intelligence, Data Science and Problem Solving especially in Mathematics.
+I am interested in many a things and I hope I can showcase how much I love Competitive Programming, Machine Learning , Artificial Intelligence, Data Science and Problem Solving especially in Mathematics.

-Excited to showcase my projects and solutions to various problems.
+Excited to exhibit my projects and solutions to various problems.
 I want to get into research particularly in the field of Mathematics (Analytic Number theory or Topology) and in the field of Computer Science in Artificial Intelligence.
-I hope you all have a fun time reading this blog and learning something new.
+I hope you all would have fun reading this blog and learning something new.

 ##### Get in touch with me ✨